Kayli/logspub/bio-neuroscience.md

 ## brain waves

+- three different levels of oscillatory activity have been widely recognized in CNS
+  - micro-scale (activity of a single neuron)
+  - meso-scale (activity of a local group of neurons)

+  - macro-scale (activity of different brain regions)
+    - reflects the summation of the synchronous activity of thousands or millions of neurons that have similar spatial orientation

+    - large-scale oscillations can also be measured outside the scalp using
+      - electroencephalography (EEG)
+      - magnetoencephalography (MEG)

 - alpha waves (rythm)
   - neural oscillations in the frequency range of 8–12 Hz
-  - originating from
-    - the synchronous and coherent (in phase or constructive) electrical activity of thalamic pacemaker cells
+  - originating from the synchronous and coherent electrical activity of thalamic pacemaker cells
-  - signify idle state (no new/relevant information) in certain observed brain areas
+  - signify idle state (no new/relevant information) in certain observed brain areas are reduced with open eyes and sleep, while they are enhanced during drowsiness
+  - inhibit areas of the cortex not in use, or alternatively that they play an active role in network coordination and communication
+  - occipital alpha waves during periods of eyes closed are the strongest EEG brain signals

 ## hallucinations